Clearview School Gets an A+ with Concrete Insulating...Concrete Forms Build High-Performance, Sustainable Facility

 Clearview Elementary was built with insulating concrete forms (ICFs).
 Made from insulation and stacked in the shape of the structure, ICFs are filled with reinforced concrete to create a solid wall with excellent thermal mass and structural strength.
-ICF structures offer energy efficiency, durability, and design flexibility at a competitive cost with traditional construction techniques.
+Insulating concrete form structures offer energy efficiency, durability, and design flexibility at a competitive cost with traditional construction techniques.

 Beyond the structural system, the school is designed with features that enhance the learning experience, incorporating daylight and improved ventilation, as well as super-efficient ground source heat pumps and radiant floor heating.